beauwilliams/nvim-blamer.lua/README.md

 ![nvim-blamer-lua](nvim-blamer-lua.png)

+## REQUIREMENTS

+Terminal with nerdfonts

 ## usage

-just install the plugin and it should works automatically.
+Install the plugin and it should work automatically.
+Minimal Config Required

 for example, use [vim-plug](https://github.com/junegunn/vim-plug)